 Alert Management Guiding Principles

 Follow our best practices for Alert Management and Remediation

 To lessen the load of which alerts need to be remediated, a best practice is to not take action on sample data or test data.
+Instead you can annotate such data as false positives for easy reference and model improvements.
 Remediation should only be a focus for sensitive data that is found through the alerts.

 If you already are reviewing an alert, it should be acknowledged to avoid duplicate efforts.